Henry Domercant: National team career

 In 2005, Domercant began representing the senior Bosnia and Herzegovina national team.
 He played with Bosnia and Herzegovina at two major FIBA championships, the EuroBasket 2005 and the EuroBasket 2011.

 Coaching career

 On October 23, 2017, it was reported that Domercant was hired as an assistant coach by the Maine Red Claws, the Boston Celtics' development team in the NBA G League.

 In 2018, he was hired as an assistant coach for Windy City Bulls, the Chicago Bulls' G League affiliate.
 In 2020, he was promoted to the role of player development coordinator following the Bulls' hiring of Billy Donovan as head coach and the Windy City Bulls sitting out the 2020–21 season.
 He was named the head coach of the Windy City Bulls before the 2021–22 season.

+On July 13, 2024, Domercant became an assistant coach for the Chicago Bulls.